Analysis | Why UAE Struck a Deal With Israel and Why It Matters

 2. Why is it happening now?

 Abu Dhabi Crown Prince Mohammed Bin Zayed pointed to Israel’s agreement to halt its annexation plan as a key factor behind normalization.
 Analysts argue that mutual distrust of Iran, especially its regional ambitions and nuclear program, were the more decisive catalyst.
-The Gulf monarchies share Israel’s interest in pushing back against political Islam, which they view as a threat to hereditary rule and a destabilizing influence primarily emanating from Iran, Qatar and Turkey.
+The UAE shares Israel’s interest in pushing back against a strain of political Islam that the Gulf monarchy views as a threat to hereditary rule and a destabilizing influence primarily emanating from Iran, Qatar and Turkey.
 While not specifically spelled out in the so-called “Abraham Accord,” enhanced security cooperation against regional threats, especially from Iran and the network of foreign militias it supports, is a key driver of the deal, according to Steven Cook, senior fellow for Middle East and Africa studies at the Council on Foreign Relations.

 3. What role did the U.S. play?